They were the one, and you made a huge mistake. Not all is lost; you can still get them back - and keep them.

 Don't Neglect Each Other

 Try not to take each other for granted.
-Don't let the attraction or emotional connection fade.
-Plan a weekly date night to do something fun and romantic.
-Remember to celebrate birthdays, anniversaries, and, more importantly, each other.
+Instead, set achievable couple goals to help you sustain attraction and intimacy.
+Consider planning a weekly date night to do something fun and romantic together.
+Lastly, celebrate birthdays, anniversaries, and, more importantly, each other.

 Don't Neglect Yourselves